fossasia/open-event-droidgen/docs/ANDROID_APP_Setup.md

 - _Translations Editor_:

-  - You can configure the string localizaions / translations using Android Studio's _Translations Editor_.
+  - You can configure the string localizations / translations using Android Studio's _Translations Editor_.
   - Find /app/src/main/res/values/strings.xml
   - Right click on the file, and select _Open Translations Editor_.